sheltermanager/asm3/doc/manual/configuration.rst

 The net amount will be used as the payment amount and the PayPal transaction fee will be recorded with the payment.

+It is possible to override the payment type on a per transaction basis by editing the PayPal CSV file and adding a column named "ASM Payment Type".
+You can then assign values from your payment types lookup in this column.
+Note that they must match exactly (same case) the payment type name from your lookup.
+If the column does not exist, contains a blank or the system could not find a match then the payment type from the import screen will be used.

 Trigger Batch Processes
 -----------------------